NZXT: Cases

 A cheaper case, the H500, was added to the lineup in May 2018.

 The H-series cases were refreshed in May 2019.
 The new revisions introduced a front-panel USB-C port.
 One of the refreshed cases, the H510 Elite, added a second glass panel on the front of the case.

 In February 2020, NZXT released the H1 compact form factor case.
 Several months later reports began to emerge of H1 cases catching fire, which were first reported on November 30, 2020, by Gamers Nexus, a PC hobbyist YouTube channel.
-On February 2, 2021, NZXT removed the H1 case from their product lineup, until a permanent solution could be made.
+On February 2, 2021, NZXT removed the H1 case from its product lineup, until a permanent solution could be made.